-Tuition and fee rates are calculated based on your Massachusetts or New England residency status.
+Tuition rates are calculated based on your residency status:

 An in-state resident is a U.S. citizen or a permanent resident who established a residence in Massachusetts and has maintained continuous residency in Massachusetts for at least the six months immediately prior to the date of enrollment.
 An individual must be able to prove Massachusetts residency for six continuous months and intent to remain in the state.
 To apply for in-state residency complete an In-State Tuition Eligibility Form.
 For further details, contact Enrollment Services at (413) 775-1801 or (413) 775-1807.